 5. Travelers must document reasons why the lowest-cost mode of transportation was not used when requesting reimbursement for more expensive methods.
 Travel Expense Approvers must review the documentation for reasonableness with recognition given to the value of an employee's time, weather conditions, and other special circumstances.
 If the Travel Expense Approver deems the explanation insufficient to support the higher cost, reimbursement should be made at the lower rate.
 Tips up to 15% of fare paid to taxi drivers are considered reasonable and may be reimbursed.

 1. Travelers not using a USNH Purchasing Card are required to pay for airfare and other airport transportation costs personally.
 They will be reimbursed after the trip for the actual cost or the lowest rate available whichever is less.

 2. Only business-related airfare and public airport transportation can be directly charged to a USNH Purchasing Card.
-Transportation modes that require a personal account such as Uber are not allowed on a USNH Purchasing Card.
 When combining a personal trip with a business trip, the entire airline ticket will need to be paid personally.

 F. ACCEPTABLE SUPPORTING DOCUMENTATION